 Staying organized and by keeping good track of your citations can be a big time saver especially when paper deadlines loom near.
 Besides using a citation manager such as BibMe or EasyBib, a couple of other time-saving tips you might find helpful:

-- Create an APA-formatted template Word document that includes correct title page, headers, page numbers, margins, font, and bibliographic indentation.
+- Create an APA-formatted template Word document that includes correct title page, page numbers, margins, font, and bibliographic indentation.
 Whenever you begin a new paper, simply use the template and “Save as”.
 This will save you formatting time for each paper you write.

 - Make sure each reference you use in your paper is listed in your bibliography and each source listed in your references is referenced in the body of your paper.
 As you research your topic, keep a running reference list.
 When it comes time to write your paper, you can add or check off each reference as you use it.